bcpd/strain_passport_db/README.md

 - We create the database by using the files created int the "Results" folder from the previous steps and the `create_database.R` script.

 ## Strain passports (html reports)
--	`createStrainPassports.R`.
+-	`createStrainPassports_v2.R`.
 Passes variables to the strain passport page template (RMD file).
 This script also obtains and parses KEGG xml files describing metabolic modules.
--	`StrainPassportTemplate.Rmd`.
+-	`StrainPassportTemplatev2.Rmd`.
 Strain passport page template.